lu-cashmoney/D3-Typescript-Playground/README.md

 ## Installation

-Assuming you have node installed, you can just run
+With node installed, you may run:

 ```console
 npm install